ggmichael/craterstats/README.md

 By default, an output file is created in the current folder with the name `out.png`.
 The output path or name can be set with the `-o` option.
 Different file types can be produced by giving the appropriate extension or with the `-f` option.
 Supported types are: png, jpg, tif, pdf, svg, txt.

 Also, by default, a differential plot was produced.
-To switch to a cumulative plot, add `-pi 1` to the part 1 settings (other presentation indices: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate)
+To switch to a cumulative plot, add `-pi 1` to the part 1 settings.
+Other possibilities are: 3 - relative (R), 4 - Hartmann, 5 - chronology, 6 - rate.

 Numbered tables of recognised chronology systems, equilibrium functions and epoch systems -- which can be used with the `-cs`, `-ef` and `-ep` options -- may be listed with the following command: